julian-klode/triehash/README.md

 barriere | amd64    |      689|      950|     3218|     1982|     2191|     2049|     1776|     1101|      698
 x230     | amd64    |      465|      504|     1200|      837|     1288|      970|      693|      766|      366

-All hosts except the x230 are Debian porterboxes.
-The x230 has a Core i5-3320M, barriere has an Opteron 23xx.

 Legend:

 * The case variants are case-insensitive